thebeebs/devstarworkshop/instructions/deployment/manually.md

 ## Deploy Manually ##

 ## Using Application Container Cloud Service console to deploy ##
-If you decided yo use the manual approach you should be able to produce at the end of your compilation process a manifest.json and a zip file containing the code:
+If you decided yo use the manual approach you should be able to produce at the end of your compilation process a manifest.json and a zip file containing the application:

 Here are the steps you'll need to follow: